kslifer/wordpress-on-gcp-free-tier/INSTALL.md

     git clone https://username:oauthtoken@github.com/username/wordpress-on-gcp-free-tier-yourdomain-com.git

+### Enable the Cloud Build API for pipeline execution
+ Run the following command in the Cloud Shell:

+    gcloud services enable cloudbuild.googleapis.com

+### Elevate permissions for the Cloud Build SA so it can act on behalf of the infra and app pipelines
+  Run the following commands in the Cloud Shell to update the IAM permissions:

+    export PROJECT_NUM=$(gcloud projects list --filter="$GOOGLE_CLOUD_PROJECT" --format="value(PROJECT_NUMBER)")
+    gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT --member="serviceAccount:${PROJECT_NUM}@cloudbuild.gserviceaccount.com" --role='roles/owner'

 ## Initial GCP Service Provisioning
 Provision the initial set of GCP services by running the **1_provision_infrastructure.sh** script in Cloud Shell: